Home Info Centre Summer risks at rentals

 • Repair warped or damaged window and door frames.

-By being prepared for the hot weather risks and protecting yourself and your property with the right insurance, you’ll hopefully be able to relax, kick back and sip something icy cold (instead of attending to your investment property)!
-Want to safeguard your property if the worst happens?
-Talk to a member of our Expert Care team about insurance for your investment property.
+By being on the front foot, and having the right insurance in place, you’ll hopefully be able to relax, kick back and sip something icy cold this summer (instead of attending to an investment property)!

 *While we have taken care to ensure the information above is true and correct at the time of publication, changes in circumstances and legislation after the displayed date may impact the accuracy of this article.
 If you need us we are here, contact 1800 661 662 if you have any questions.